Wilsbert12/ML_OPs_Rakuten_Challenge/README.md

 This project demonstrates a complete MLOps pipeline for the [Rakuten product classification challenge](https://challengedata.ens.fr/participants/challenges/35/), focusing on deployment, versioning, and operational aspects rather than model accuracy.

 You can find a live demo of the project here: [Streamlit Demo](https://mlops-rakuten-challenge.streamlit.app/).
+If you want to test a live prediction by the model, go to the Streamlit app of the classification challenge [here](https://classification-rakuten-challenge-multimodal-softvote.streamlit.app/).

 ## Key Achievements
 - **Production-Ready MLOps Pipeline**: Complete automated workflow from data ingestion to model deployment